 MPSU operates in various capacities offering benefits to employees seeking teacher licensure.

-• Milwaukee Public Schools University: (MPSU) is a DPI approved EPP offering non-credit bearing teacher licensure programs in high need content areas.
+• Milwaukee Public Schools University: (MPSU) is a DPI approved EPP offering two non-credit bearing teacher licensure programs in high need content areas.

 • Tutoring services: are available (at NO COST) to employees that are seeking licensure.